-on Digital Communications.
-The Guidance addresses crossborder privacy issues, as well as providing commentary on the use of email by pharmaceutical companies and revised advice on how companies can make the best use of digital communication tools such as Twitter, Facebook, Pinterest and Wikipedia, whilst complying with the requirements of the ABPI Code.
+Guidance on Digital Communications issued by PMCPA addresses cross-border privacy issues, as well as providing commentary on the use of email by pharmaceutical companies and revised advice on how companies can make the best use of digital communication tools such as Twitter, Facebook, Pinterest and Wikipedia, whilst complying with the requirements of the ABPI Code.
 The Guidance highlights that the use of social media to promote POMs is likely to be problematic, as it may not be possible to limit the audience to ensure that members of the public are not able to access the materials.
-PMCPA cases have found that the dissemination of product information via Facebook and Twitter amounted to promotion.
-New ABPI Guidance on Digital Communications and Social Media is expected to be made available in electronic form on the PMCPA website this Spring 2020.
+PMCPA cases have found that the dissemination of product information via Facebook, LinkedIn and Twitter amounted to promotion.